-Each of the DAM nodes is equipped with ?Intel's Optane DC Persistent Memory Modules (DCPMM).
-Whereas the first two nodes (dp-dam[01,02]) expose 3 TB of persistent memory the remaining nodes (dp-dam03-16]) have 1.5 TB of persistent memory included.
+Each of the DAM nodes is equipped with !Intel's Optane DC Persistent Memory Modules (DCPMM).
+All DAM nodes (dp-dam[01-16]) expose 3 TB of persistent memory.

 The DCPMMs can be driven in different modes.
-For further information of the operation modes and how to use them, please refer to the following rinformation
+For further information of the operation modes and how to use them, please refer to the following ?information